OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     </Control>
     ```

 3. Replace `TODO1` with a string that gives the button an ID that is unique within this manifest file.
-There's only one other button in the manifest, so this isn't difficult.
 Since our button is going to toggle protection of the worksheet on and off, use "ToggleProtection".
 When you are done, the entire start Control tag should look like the following:

     ```xml
     <Control xsi:type="Button" id="ToggleProtection">